Home Overview Spelling Grammar Usage Translate

 Therefore "it" links nothing to something - useless and verbose.

-In English, referenless pronouns and senseless copulas appear because of
+Referenl-ess pronouns and senseless copulas appear because of English's requirement

-Referentless pronouns are permissible but discouraged in Peoplese.
+Referentl-ess pronouns are permissible but discouraged in formal Peoplese.

 Ex: Peoplese: Now rain۔ing.
 What time now?
 Nobody here.

 In some languages (e.g. Spanish), pronouns are either regular or familiar.
 Family members and friends are addressed with a familiar pronoun (Spanish tu, you); acquaintances and strangers are addressed with regular pronouns (Spanish usted, you).
 Therefore a speaker, when addressing an acquaintance, may switch from regular to intimate pronoun (in Spanish, from usted to tu).; the acquaintance addressed with an familiar form of “you” feels emotional warmth from the speaker, a welcoming into the speaker’s fold of family and close friends.
-This ability to switch from a regular to an familiar way of saying “you” is an important feature of social cohesion among speakers of Hindi, Spanish, Portuguese, German, and dozens of other languages.
+This ability to switch from a regular to an familiar way of saying “you” is an important feature of social cohesion among speakers in these languages.
 It is missing in English, but not in Peoplese.

 Archaic Pronouns